alexcorvis84/SlackBot/README.md

 I usually draw a basic draft of the architecture of the application in a notebook following some kind of my own *‘Design Thinking’* process.

-Below you can find the very first draft idea I realized, how could we automate e.g., the parking door opening:
+Below you can find the very first draft idea I realized, how could we automate e.g., the parking door opening.

 With the blink of an eye, you can easily understand how it will work or get the point.
 Am I right? 😉